 And, let’s face it, the un-staged home just isn’t photo-perfect.

 Most are downright ugly at worst.
 At best, they have nothing to make them stand out from the hundreds of other alternatives in that price range.

 Home buyers shop with logic and buy on emotion.

-Remember those smug, I-can-afford-to-take-my-time home buyers I mentioned earlier?
+Remember those smug, “I-can-afford-to-take-my-time” home buyers I mentioned earlier?
 They won’t be so smug when they’re in love and worried that their DREAM HOME might disappear to another buyer.

 I was interviewed by Les Christie, CNNMoney on why home staging is an essential strategy in selling a home in a slow real estate market, you can read it here.